-This house style was used from the 1900s until the 1920s, and is recognized by its square appearance and often hipped, pyramidal roof.
+This house plan type was used from the 1900s until the 1920s and is recognized by its square appearance and often hipped, pyramidal roof.
 Front dormers are often used.
+Detailing on the house may be from any of the styles common in the twentieth century.
 It is almost always two or two-and-one-half stories in height, and the interior spaces are arranged into four square or nearly square, rooms.
 A full front porch is most common in these buildings.
-Detailing on the house may be from any of the styles common in the early twentieth century.
-Sidelights and transoms are often used on an American Four Square front entry, and these may be of leaded, stained or beveled glass.
-Double-hung windows are common, and they may have a patterned upper sash or may be in a one over one configuration.
+Sidelights and transoms are often used on an American Four Square front entry, and these may be of leaded, stained, or beveled glass.
+Double-hung windows are common, and they may have a patterned sash or may be in a one over one configuration.